Opanka ST, Sowutuom, Accra - Ghana

 Periodic Electrical Inspection and Testing

-When to Carry Out Periodic Electrical Inspection and Testing
+When Periodic Inspection and Testing Is Required

 Documentation and Reporting

-Why Electrical Inspection and Testing Matter
+Why Electrical Inspection and Testing Cannot Be Deferred

 When searching for a reliable electrician, call us at +233 24 415 1232 We specialize in electrical repairs, indoor and outdoor lighting installations, panel upgrades, and even hot tub wiring!